 2-3 cups diced or shredded cooked turkey or chicken

 2 large carrots, diced

 2 large potatoes, peeled and diced

 1 cup chopped cauliflower (optional)

 In a large stockpot, cook bacon until crisp.
 Remove bacon from pan.
 Drain bacon grease, leaving 2 Tbs drippings in pot.
 Add onion, celery and red pepper to bacon drippings in the pot.
 Cook until crisp-tender.
 Stir in cabbage and cook until cabbage is wilted, but not browned.

 Stir in broth, cream and salsa.
-Mix flour with 1/2 cup water until no lumps remain.
-Stir into stockpot.
 Bring to a gentle boil.
-Stir in green chilies, turkey or chicken, corn and carrots.
+Stir in green chilies, turkey or chicken, corn, and carrots.
 Cover and cook for 10 minutes.
-Add potatoes, cauliflower and cabbage (if using-or any other desired vegetables).
+Add potatoes and cauliflower (or any other desired vegetables).
 Cook for about 15 minutes, or until vegetables are tender.
 Gradually stir in cheese, stirring until melted.
 Taste and season with salt** and pepper.
 Stir in reserved bacon, or sprinkle on top of individual bowls of chowder.

 **I used turkey stock made from a brined turkey, so I did not add any salt.
 How much you need will depend on taste and the saltiness of your broth.
 In place of the corn and red pepper, you can also substitute a bag of frozen corn with mixed peppers.